Ralph Recto: Third term (2016–2022)

-LP standard bearer Mar Roxas and won placing 11th in the polls.
+Liberal standard bearer and presidential nominee Mar Roxas and won placing 11th in the polls.

 On the opening day of the 17th Congress, July 25, 2016, Senator Francis Escudero nominated Recto for the presidency.
 Senator Antonio Trillanes IV seconded Escudero's nomination.
-During nominal voting, Pimentel voted for Recto.
-Recto voted for Pimentel.
+During nominal voting, Koko Pimentel and Recto voted for each other.
 After losing the vote, Recto automatically became the Minority Leader.
-He was joined by Escudero and Trillanes.
+He was joined by Escudero and Trillanes in the minority bloc.
 Recto, in his acceptance speech for the post, vowed that the minority would cooperate with the Duterte administration's plans if these serve "the public interest."
 However, he said, they would be "duty-bound" to oppose the majority's agenda if it "hurts the nation."

-When the Senate underwent a reorganization on February 27, 2017, Recto, after getting 17 votes, was declared Senate President Pro Tempore, replacing Drilon.
+When the Senate underwent a reorganization on February 27, 2017, Recto, after getting 17 votes, was declared Senate President Pro Tempore, replacing Franklin Drilon.

 For the 17th Congress, he authored the following laws: Murang Kuryente Act, Pantawid Pamilyang Pilipino Program Act, Child Safety in Motor Vehicles Act, Universal Health Care Act, Philhealth Coverage for PWDs, National Integrated Cancer Control Act, Tax Amnesty Act, The New Central Bank Act, Lifting Quantitative Import Restriction on Rice, Social Security Act, First 1000 Days of Life, Universal Access to Quality Tertiary Education, Comprehensive National Feeding Program, Free Irrigation Service, Ease of Doing Business/Expanded Anti-Red Tape Act, Free Internet Access in Public Places, Extending the Validity of Philippine Passport and Driver's License, National ID System, and Designating Casinos as Covered Persons under the AMLA.

-Recto kept his post as Senate President Pro-Tempore in the 18th Congress.
+Recto kept his post as Senate President Pro Tempore in the 18th Congress.

 In September 2018, Recto left the Liberal Party to re-join the Nacionalista Party.